-It's one thing to say that staff recognition is important, and another thing entirely to prove it.
+It's one thing to say that staff recognition is important, and another thing entirely to prove its value.
 There has been a vast body of research focused on the effects of recognition recently, and the results of that research are telling.

 Dr. Haiyan Zhang of the IBM Smarter Workforce Institute published a thought leadership whitepaper titled: How do I recognize thee, let me count the ways.
 The whitepaper shared some fascinating information about the effects of recognition on a workforce.